-To substantiate these claims the article is structured as follows.
-First, we review the literature on small states in IOs, highlighting how, even though the traditional theories credit them with limited influence, there are still opportunities for policy entrepreneurs to build coalitions of action.
+To substantiate these claims, we first review the literature on small states in IOs, highlighting how, even though the traditional theories credit them with limited influence, there are still opportunities for policy entrepreneurs to build coalitions of action.
 Then we identify the structures and workings of IMO and the reasons it provided an opportunity for entrepreneurial action by the RMI.
-We then discuss the data and methods used to compile our case study of climate politics at IMO.
-The main section of the paper is an in-depth discussion of the politics of GHG reductions at IMO and particularly of how and why the RMI, along with other Pacific small island developing states (PSIDS), was able to exert an influence.
+We then discuss the data and methods used to compile our case study of climate politics at IMO before embarking on an in-depth discussion of the politics of GHG reductions at IMO and particularly of how and why the RMI, along with other Pacific small island developing states (PSIDS), was able to exert an influence.
 We focus specifically on events since the 2015 Paris Agreement, highlighting how the smallest states have ‘reclaimed’ an otherwise low-profile and highly technical institution.
-We will conclude that the RMI’s success can be explained by three factors: (a) vision of the entrepreneur; (b) development of capacity within the RMI and the region, and commitment of key actors to create and seize opportunities in available forums, to realise that vision; and (c) strategies to mobilise broader international support.
+We will conclude that the RMI’s success can be explained by three factors: vision of the entrepreneur; development of capacity within the RMI and the region, and commitment of key actors to create and seize opportunities in available forums, to realise that vision; and strategies to mobilise broader international support.

 Small States, Entrepreneurship and Climate Governance

 The complex regime of global climate governance (Keohane and Victor 2011) is typically described as ‘loosely-linked’ or ‘polycentric’ (Jordan et al. 2015).
-To explain why and how particularly issues attract attention in this highly differentiated governance system, and why and how particular sets of policy ideas become policy, scholars use the concept ‘climate entrepreneurship’, which builds on John W. Kingdon’s (1984) ‘policy entrepreneurs’.
+To explain why and how particular issues attract attention in this highly differentiated governance system, and why and how particular sets of policy ideas become policy, scholars use the concept ‘climate entrepreneurship’, which builds on John W. Kingdon’s (1984) ‘policy entrepreneurs’.
 The term places agents—their motivation, competence, capacity and context—at the centre of analysis.
 They can be ‘in or out of government, in elected or appointed positions, in interest groups or research organisations … their defining characteristics, much as in the case of a business entrepreneur, is their willingness to invest their resources – time, energy, reputation, and sometimes money’ (Kingdon 1984, p.
 123).
 While policy entrepreneurs are ambitious, their motivation transcends personal gratification.
 They are driven by a set of beliefs and ideals, become advocates of these ideals, and have individual and institutional capacities to create opportunities, mobilise support, build networks and push forward the agenda persistently (Keck and Sikkink 1998, Carpenter 2007, 2014).

-The literature on policy entrepreneurs emphasises that policy change can occur when actors couple recognition of a problem; identification of an appropriate policy; and adequate political conditions (Roberts and King 1991).
+The literature on policy entrepreneurs emphasises that policy change can occur when actors couple recognition of a problem, identification of an appropriate policy, and adequate political conditions (Roberts and King 1991).
 The framework has been adopted by scholars who analyse a range of policy areas, such as human rights (e.g. Davies and True 2017), social policies (e.g. Hammond 2013), and climate governance (e.g. Boasson and Huitema 2017, Green 2017, Hermansen 2015, Rietig 2014).
-Three key features of entrepreneurship are highlighted in the expanding number of studies: (a) vision of the entrepreneur which reflects a set of beliefs and ideas about what can be changed and how that change might be realised; (b) development of capacity to realise that vision, including the preparedness to break through institutional preconceptions, to seize opportunities to change agenda, to consolidate domestic and regional support, and committing resources to overcoming the resistance that stand in the way of doing new things or doing things differently; and (c) strategies to push forward these ideas by convincing others and mobilising wider international support (Weissert 1991, McCammon et al. 2007, Bucher 2014).
+Three key features of entrepreneurship are highlighted in the expanding number of studies: vision of the entrepreneur which reflects a set of beliefs and ideas about what can be changed and how that change might be realised; development of capacity to realise that vision, including the preparedness to break through institutional preconceptions, to seize opportunities to change agenda, to consolidate domestic and regional support, and committing resources to overcoming the resistance that stand in the way of doing new things or doing things differently; and strategies to push forward these ideas by convincing others and mobilising wider international support (Weissert 1991, McCammon et al. 2007, Bucher 2014).